-The SLO4 defines a theorem as 'a statement that can be proved from the axioms without regard to interpretation' (i.e. holds in every interpretation that satisfy the axioms (i.e. every model).
+The SLO4 defines a theorem as 'a statement that can be proved from the axioms without regard to interpretation' (i.e., holds in every interpretation that satisfy the axioms (i.e., every model).
 More useful for students is 'can be deduced from the axioms by the rules of logic'.
 The equivalence of these two characterizations of theorem is precisely Gödel's completeness theorem for first order logic.
 In particular Gödel's theorem makes precise the meaning of consistent.
+All the axiom systems discussed here involve quantification (for all, there exists).
+First order logic allows quantification only over individuals, while second order logic allows quantifications over sets and functions4.
 In first order logic, a theory T is consistent if it satisfies one of the two equivalent conditions: i) One cannot derive a contradiction from T, ii) T has a model.
 We will examine such rules in Extension 5.0.5 of the supplement.
 The crucial point is that Books I-IV of Euclid and axiom groups I-IV of Hilbert are first order; Birkhoff is not.
 First order logic allows quantification only over individuals, while second order logic allows quantifications over sets and functions.
-This vastly greater strength is embodied in Quine's dicta that 'second order logic is set theory in sheep's clothing'.
+This vastly greater strength5 is embodied in Quine's dicta that 'second order logic is set theory in sheep's clothing'.
 The complexity of Hilbert continuity axioms (in particular, Dedekind completeness) is discussed in §10 of the supplement.
 Understanding them seems to require an extension of the Van Hiele hierarchy.

 Motivation 1.1 (SLO 1, 3: Why axiomatics?).
 A fundamental goal of K-12 education is to inculcate the ability to make and understand rational arguments.
 For over 2000 years Euclid's Elements performed this task more than any other single source.
 One of the standard goals for U.S. high school geometry is Common Core Standard 3 for mathematical practice: Construct viable arguments and critique the reasoning of others.
 A successful argument requires a clear statement of subject matter.
-The notion that reasoning skills learned in geometry transfer to e.g. political discourse raises many distinct questions.
+The notion that reasoning skills learned in geometry transfer t, e.g., political discourse raises many distinct questions.
 However, [IA17, CS20] find studying mathematics develops general thinking skills.
 Our task here is not to defend that proposition.
 Rather, given that it is embedded in mathematics standards, the goal here is to provide a model of reasoning in a mathematical context which is accessible to high school students - geometry is everywhere.
 Moreover, via Euclid et. al., geometry is precise.